Fractured Magic: Chapter Seven

 “You don’t know what you’re talking about,” Aleksir snapped.
 He didn’t like this man, didn’t like the feverish gleam in his eyes or the way he showed all his teeth when he smiled.
 He didn’t like being cornered.
 “You don’t know anything about her!”

-“On the contrary,” the man said, infuriatingly calm in the face of Aleksir's anger.
-“I know her better than anyone.
-We worked together for a long time, after all.”
+“I know her better than anyone,” the man said, calm in the face of Aleksir’s anger.
+“We worked together for a long time, after all.”

-“No,” Aleksir breathed, his heart thudding wildly in his chest.
+“Not possible,” Aleksir breathed, his heart thudding wildly in his chest.

 “You’re supposed to be dead.”

-The man — the Northern Wolf, the hero of a thousand stories and villain of one — laughed.
+The man—the Northern Wolf, the hero of a thousand stories and villain of one—laughed.
 “I might as well be.”

 It was Egil.

 Egil had sought Aleksir out.
-Egil knew his name.
-“I can't believe it,” Aleksir said, hoping the wolf wouldn't notice the way his voice wobbled.
-But it was Egil, the star of the world's greatest stories.
+Egil knew Aleksir’s name.
+“I can’t believe it,” Aleksir said, hoping the wolf wouldn’t notice the way his voice wobbled.
+But it was Egil, the star of the world’s greatest stories.
 Egil, who was known for his wit, who even Devikra called perfect.
 Of course he noticed.

 “Still afraid of me?” he asked.
+“You should be.
+I’ve gone mad, haven’t you heard?”

 “Are you kidding?”
-Aleksir asked, louder than he'd intended.
+Aleksir asked, louder than he’d intended.
 Egil took a surprised step back.
-In his excitement, Aleksir didn't even notice.
-“You're my hero!
+In his excitement, Aleksir didn’t even notice.
+“You’re my hero!
 As a kid, I lived off stories about you!
-I mean, I probably wouldn't even be alive if not for you!
+I probably wouldn’t even be alive if not for you!
 See, I thought that if Egil could get off the streets and do some good, I could too.
-I begged Dev to take me in, just like she did with you, and look at me now.”
+I begged Devikra to take me in, just like she did with you, and look at me now.”

 “Running errands for the Oracle, speaking with a dead man in an alley?
 Quite the step up.”